On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Flow and order polytopes

 \subsection{Background and definitions}

-Let $G$ be a connected graph on the vertex set $[n]:=\{1,2, \ldots, n\}$ with edges directed from the smallest to largest vertex.
-We assume that each vertex $v \in \{2,3,\ldots,n-1\}$ has both incoming and outgoing edges.
-Denote by $\ini(e)$ the smallest (initial) vertex of edge $e$ and $\fin(e)$ the biggest (final) vertex of edge $e$.
+Let $G$ be a connected graph on the vertex set $[n]:=\{1,2, \ldots, n\}$ with edges directed from the smaller to larger vertex.
+Denote by $\ini(e)$ the smaller (initial) vertex of edge $e$ and $\fin(e)$ the bigger (final) vertex of edge $e$.